Mellow-3D/mellow-3d.github.io/pages/mydoc/fly_can/fly-sht42/fly-sht42_klipper_usb.md

 ---

-title: Configuring the Mellow SHT-42 canbus tool boards for Klipper on USB
+title: Configuring the Mellow SHT-42 CAN bus tool boards for Klipper on USB
 tags: [content_types]
 keywords:
 last_updated: 20/10/2022